 Kay spent ten years leading women’s ministries on church staffs, most recently at Northwest Bible Church.
 Kay is the author of From Ordinary Woman to Spiritual Leader: Grow your Influence, a practical and simple guide to help all Christian women apply foundational leadership skills in every area of their lives, and a number of free online Bible studies for women.
 Kay earned an M.A.C.E. from Dallas Theological Seminary and a D.Min. from Gordon-Conwell Theological Seminary in Effective Ministries to Women.

-Kay’s family includes her husband Gary, as well as two grown children, a son-in-law, two granddaughters, and of course dogs–a Westie and a Goldendoodle puppy.
+Kay’s family includes her husband Gary, two grown children, a son-in-law, two granddaughters, and of course dogs–a Westie and a Goldendoodle puppy.
 She loves Tex-Mex, books, movies, travel, the Texas Rangers, and especially time with good friends.
 Look for her in the Dallas area driving her sporty little car.

 Virginia has a passion for God’s Word and women’s ministry, and she loves to speak and teach women the wonder of the journey of faith.
 Learning to live through difficulties and challenges in a way that honors God has given her a message of hope and encouragement for today’s woman.
 For more than twenty years Virginia has taught the Bible, and she has also spoken at numerous women’s events.
 Her Bible Studies, poetry, and devotionals are purposed to grow women in faith and teach them life lessons for survival in today’s world.
 After spending years in the corporate world, Virginia and her husband founded Victim Relief Ministries, where they have served together.
 She earned a diploma for Advanced Biblical Studies from Liberty University and a Masters of Ministry.